- IBM has become a significant provider of false information around AI.

 The experience meeting the hopeful patient made the designer view the company in an entirely different light.
 “I would not put money on Watson helping patients on a grand scale,” the designer said.
 “IBM needs to be held accountable for the image that it’s producing of its successes compared to what they’re actually able to deliver, because at a certain point it becomes an ethical issue…You’re telling cancer patients that they should have a higher feeling of hope about their outcome and then under-delivering on that—to me, that’s just dirty.”

 It seems like this ethics would apply outside of medicine as well.
-It is odd that if a person’s health is not put at risk, lying is often considered harmless, but if health is put at risk, then lying is a serious problem.
+Oddly, lying is often considered harmless if a person’s health is not put at risk, but deception is a serious problem if health is put at risk.
 This seems to translate to ethics only applying to software sold to the medical industry.

 “Another former employee who worked as a design researcher lead at Watson for Oncology also said they were uncomfortable with how commercials portrayed the platform.
 “You watch those commercials and you think it’s finding new ways to cure cancer,” the designer said.
 “Why confuse people and make them think it’s going to find something that a physician couldn’t possibly find?… Then you’ve moved into what strikes me as unethical territory when you’re potentially giving hope to people who should never have placed hope in that kind of a system because it’s not a magical box that does that stuff.
 It’s not a god.””